wkoszek/godaddycli/README.md

-# godaddycli
-Command Line Interface to GoDaddy.com based on PyGoDaddy Library
+# Command Line Interface to GoDaddy.com based on PyGoDaddy Library